solarwinds/solarwinds-apm-ruby/yardoc_frontpage.md

 # Welcome to the AppOpticsAPM Ruby Gem

-The appoptics_apm gem provides automatic tracing and metrics for Ruby applications.
+The solarwinds_apm gem provides automatic tracing and metrics for Ruby applications.
 It requires an AppOptics account: sign up for a free trial at https://www.appoptics.com.

 ![ruby_trace](https://docs.appoptics.com/_images/ruby_trace.png)